-Due to several causes (e.g., veto signals), SPI experiences, within a normal exposure, a dead time during which no useful scientific data are collected.
-It depends on several external conditions (e.g., increase of the ACS rate during a solar flare).
-Experience obtained during previous AOs has shown that the dead time is about 15% of the observing time.
+Due to several causes (e.g., veto signals), within a normal exposure, a dead time occurs during which no useful scientific data are collected.
+The amount of dead time depends on several external conditions (e.g., increase of the ACS rate during a solar flare).
+Experience obtained during previous AOs has shown that the SPI dead time is about 15% of the observing time.